roqua/documentation/sso/patient-dossier.md

 A [reference implementation](https://github.com/roqua/urlspec/blob/master/app/controllers/generators_controller.rb) is available.
 It is also possible to validate your URLs against this implementation by [visiting its running instance](http://roqua-urlspec.heroku.com/generator/new).

-#### TODO

-* Does the EPD request a nonce from RoQua, or does it generate them?
-If it is requested, we can get rid of the timestamp parameter, and just expire the nonces.
-This also means we don't have any NTP differences between our servers and theirs, nor timezone issues.
-Having EPD request nonces means it has to do an additional request though.

 ## API Call

 To open RoQua EPD-interface as a given user for a given dossier, tell a browser